Ilyushin Il-54: Design and development

 The Council of Ministers issued a directive to OKB-115, for a transonic bomber prototype to be submitted for State Acceptance Trials in July 1954.
 The design of this bomber went through several stages before settling on the final configuration.

 The Il-54, as built, had a very thin 45 degree swept wing with anhedral, which was shoulder-mounted on the fuselage.
 The Lyulka AL-7 engines were housed in slim, pylon mounted, pods at approximately 1/3 span.
 Because the wings and engine nacelles were too small to house a conventional undercarriage, the Il-54 used a bicycle undercarriage arrangement, with nose and main gear units on the centreline of the aircraft, at each end of the bomb bay.
 This arrangement meant a conventional rotating takeoff would be impossible.
 To enable the Il-54 to take off, in a reasonable runway length, the main gear knelt and the nose gear extended to give the ideal angle of incidence for takeoff (10 degrees).

 Flight trials of the Il-54 commenced in April 1955 with test pilot Vladimir Kokkinaki at the controls.
 Difficult handling during the landing run was rectified by modifying the undercarriage.

-Production of the Il-54 was not proceeded with, due to competition from Yak-25 derivatives, and the belief that manned aircraft would soon be replaced by missiles.
+Production of the Il-54 was not proceeded with, due to competition from Yak-25 derivatives, and the belief that crewed aircraft would soon be replaced by missiles.

 Booked to fly in the flypast at Tushino Airfield in 1956, the Il-54 was dropped from the flying programme.
 The aircraft was then shown to a US military delegation at Kubinka.
 The delegation was told that the Il-54 was the Il-149, as part of a deception programme.
 As a result, the Il-54 was assigned far more importance than it actually warranted, and was assigned the NATO reporting name ("Blowlamp") after it had ceased flying.